TheDhejavu/lightning-client/README.md

 # Lightning client
+This is a simple client that integrates with the bitcoin lightning node written in Node.js.

+**Notes:**
 The present bitcoin lightning network integration necessitates the deployment of a non-mining full node, as the lightning network must constantly monitor the blockchain.
-This is simple client that integrates with the bitcoin lightning node written in Node.js

 ## **Integration One**